Graduate Assistantship Information

 - Register for at least 9 graduate credit hours in the fall and spring semesters.

-- For summer contracts, if the contract ends June 30th the student must register for 3 hours in pre-summer or summer session I. If the contracts goes through August the student must register for 3 hours during summer session II.
+- For summer contracts, if the contract ends June 30th the student must register for 3 hours in pre-summer or summer session I. If the contract goes through August the student must register for 3 hours during summer session II.
 If the summer contract begins in May and ends in August, the student must register for 6 hours in any of the summer sessions (pre-summer, session I, and/or session II).
 The student may divide the 6 hours between sessions, for example; 3 credit hours in session I and 3 more in session II.

 - Not be employed anywhere else on campus.